-Both research and clinical evidence indicate that cognitive-behavioral therapy, which must be of a comprehensive nature, produces permanent changes in people’s lives.
+Both research and clinical evidence indicate that cognitive-behavioral therapy, which must be comprehensive, produces permanent changes in people’s lives.

-Social anxiety disorder can be overcome, although both consistency and persistence are needed.
+Social anxiety disorder can be overcome, although consistency and persistence are needed.

-But, barring cognitive problems (eg, dementia, Alzheimer’s disease), everyone can progress against social anxiety using the appropriate type of cognitive-behavioral therapy.
+But, barring cognitive problems (e.g., dementia, Alzheimer’s disease), everyone can progress against social anxiety using the appropriate cognitive-behavioral therapy.

-A successful therapy program for social anxiety disorder should address dozens of cognitive methods , strategies and concepts that will allow people’s brains (ie, their brain associations or neural pathways) to literally change.
+A successful therapy program for a social anxiety disorder should address dozens of cognitive methods, strategies, and concepts that will allow people’s brains (i.e., their brain associations or neural pathways) to change.

-The brain is continuously learning, and irrational thoughts and beliefs can change as a result of this cognitive process.
+The brain is continuously learning, and irrational thoughts and beliefs can change due to this cognitive process.

-A good therapy program will provide the necessary and specific strategies, in the same way, it will indicate to the patient how and why they need to practice, work and begin to accept rational thoughts, beliefs, emotions and perceptions.
+A good therapy program will provide the necessary and specific strategies; in the same way, it will indicate to the patient how and why they need to practice, work, and accept rational thoughts, beliefs, emotions, and perceptions.

-The most important elements to overcome social anxiety are:
+The essential elements to overcome social anxiety are:

 - An understanding and awareness of the problem,

-- A commitment to carry out with cognitive-behavioral therapy even when it is repetitive and seems difficult,
+- A commitment to carry out cognitive-behavioral therapy even when it is repetitive and seems complicated,

-- Participation in a social anxiety therapy group in which you can work slowly and gradually on problems that cause anxiety in the real world.
+- Participation in a social anxiety therapy group where you can work slowly and gradually on problems that cause anxiety in the real world.

 While the person who wants to learn to make presentations and participate in small talks during social activities slowly works towards their goals.